 More often than not, if there’s a word for something in a language, it means it’s important enough for that culture to need a name for it.

-I’ve gathered some of my favourite untranslatable Spanish words and explained what they mean.
+I’ve gathered some of my favourite Spanish words that don’t have English equivalents and explained what they mean.

-Here are six cool Spanish words with no English translation:
+Here are six cool Spanish words with no direct English translation:

 In many Spanish-speaking countries, most people stay at the table for hours after a meal just talking, having a coffee and joking.

 In Spanish culture, there isn’t a greater pleasure than sharing a table with family and friends, chatting nonsense or trying to sort out the world’s problems.
 So we’ve got a word to describe that.

 - Translation: the time spent leisurely chatting at the table after having a meal.

 - Example: La sobremesa se alargó hasta las seis de la tarde.
 (The time spent talking at the table after eating went on until 6pm.)